 Graduates of the Law School pursue a variety of careers in law, public life, and business.
 Over the years Cornell Law School graduates have been extremely successful in obtaining employment in their area of interest.
-Members of the classes of 1982 and 1983, for example, entered private practice in large numbers (67 percent of those reporting); thirty-eight accepted judicial clerkships (13 percent); another group obtained employment with government agencies and public interest and legal services organizations (8 percent); some chose employment with business concerns (6 percent); and the remainder pursued further academic study, entered teaching, or fulfilled a military commitment (6 percent).
+Members of the classes of 1984 and 1985, for example, entered private practice in large numbers (82 percent of those reporting); twenty-eight accepted judicial clerkships (9 percent); another group obtained employment with government agencies and public interest and legal services organizations (6 percent); some chose employment with business concerns (2 percent); and the rest pursued further academic study, entered teaching, or fulfilled a military commitment.

-Starting salaries, as reported by recent graduates, ranged from \$15,000 to \$49,000.
-In 1984-85 firms in larger cities are expected to pay from \$30,000 to \$50,000.
-Salaries for judicial clerkships and other positions are from \$16,000 to \$30,000.
-Federal government agencies hire at levels GS-9 and GS-11 (currently \$20,965 and \$25,366).
+Starting salaries reported by recent graduates fell between the mid-\$20,000s and \$70,000.
+In 1986 - 87 firms in larger cities are expected to pay in the \$40,000 - \$70,000 range.
+Salaries for judicial clerkships and other positions range from the mid-\$20,000s to the mid-\$30,000s.
+Federal government agencies hire at levels GS-9 and GS-11 (currently \$21,804 and \$26,381).